Aldaviva/WinampNowPlayingToFile/Readme.md

 ### Text

-By default, this plugin saves textual information about the currently playing song to `winamp_now_playing.txt` in your user's temporary directory (`%TEMP%`), and the file contains the track Artist, Title, and Album (if applicable), for example
+By default, this plugin saves textual information about the currently playing song to `winamp_now_playing.txt` in your user's temporary directory (`%TEMP%`).
+The file contains the track's Artist, Title, and Album (if applicable), for example
 ```text
 U2 – Exit – The Joshua Tree
 ```